 With the exception of ADA-permitted vehicles, there will no longer be any longterm parking permitted on both sides of Pike Place from Pike St to Virginia St. There will be evening parking allowed along Pike Place, so if you’re going to dinner or a show at the Market in the evening know you can park there between the hours of 6:00 p.m. and 2:00 a.m.
 For parking during the Market’s business hours, see parking options here.

 The Market has installed a SDOT flagger to direct traffic.
-The flagger will be present at 1st Ave and Pike St. from 8:00 a.m. to 6:00 p.m. every day.
+The flagger will be present at 1st Ave and Pike St. from 10:00 a.m. to 4:00 p.m. every day.
+This is a shift from the original car-free hours, which were 8:00 a.m. to 6:00 p.m. originally.

 Will this change become permanent?

-It remains to be seen if the Market will adopt a permanent car-free policy.
-Douglas told Axios that they’re using this period “to test and learn.”
-The Market has not offered a way for Seattleites to provide feedback about the change.
-If you’re a fan of a car-free Pike Place Market, your best bet is to visit the Market and support the businesses there this spring and summer.
+Despite initial positive feedback, it still remains to be seen if the Market will adopt a permanent car-free policy.
+Douglas told Axios that they’re using this period “to test and learn,” with the FIFA World Cup in June 2026 acting as an unofficial deadline for a permanent plan.
+If you’re a fan of a car-free Pike Place Market, you can show your support for the change by giving your business to the vendors there—especially as the pilot program continues during the slower winter months.

-You can see updates, parking directions, and more information about this change on the Pike Place Market website.
+You can see detailed parking directions and more information about this change on the Pike Place Market website.